 Heart disease is the number one killer in the United States, among both men and women.
-One in four deaths is caused by heart disease.
+Heart disease causes one in four deaths.
 It also affects certain races, genders, and age groups differently.
 Mayo Clinic, however, has created a new blood test to predict heart disease that may save lives.

-The new test is able to predict potential negative heart-health setbacks among patients with coronary artery disease (CAD).
-By testing the blood concentration of plasma ceramides, a type of lipid connected to heart disease, researchers are able to better identify at-risk individuals for cardiovascular disease.
+The new test can predict potential negative heart-health setbacks among patients with coronary artery disease (CAD).
+By testing plasma ceramides’ blood concentration, a type of lipid connected to heart disease, researchers can better identify at-risk individuals.

 Currently, the test is offered to Mayo Clinic patients and through Mayo Medical Laboratories, which offers their services to about 5,000 health care groups throughout 60 countries.